yogitasn/SpringBoard-DE-Projects/Step 4 - Data Exploration/README.md

 </ol>

 ### The Paid Parking occupancy data generated for 2020 is lesser than the previous year i.e. 18 GB (137M rows) is likely due to travel restrictions from the ongoing pandemic.
 The previous year 2019 data was on the higher side i.e. 45GB(286M)
 > CSV works well for a small data set of 70,000 lines.
 However, what if you need to increase to 2 million records?
 What if each record has nested properties?
 While CSV files are simple and human-readable, they, unfortunately, do not scale well.
 As the file size grows, load times become impractical, and reads cannot be optimized.
-Their primitive nature allows them to be a great option for smaller data sets, as shown above, but very inconvenient for managing larger sets of data.
+Their primitive nature allows them to be a great option for smaller data sets, but very inconvenient for managing larger sets of data.
 This is where both Parquet and Avro come in.

 ### Apache Parquet